farre/midas/README.md

 }
 ```

-This requires that `GDB` and `rr` can be found in `$PATH` (or that the latter was build by Midas).
+This requires that `GDB` and `rr` can be found in `$PATH` (or that the latter was built by Midas).
 It is recommended that you provide `setupCommands: ["set auto-load safe-path /"]` so that GDB can load whatever pretty printers, or other functionality needed by your debugging experience.
 If security is a concern, replace the root path (`/`) with the path you need.
 [Information about GDB auto loading](https://sourceware.org/gdb/onlinedocs/gdb/Auto_002dloading-safe-path.html).

 Configuration example, for a rr debug session of for example a `firefox` test: